Kongduino/RUI3_LoRa_P2P_BLE_PING_PONG/README.md

 ![BLE](BLE.png)

-It accepts eight commands, via Serial and/or BLE:
+It accepts ten commands, via Serial and/or BLE:

 * `/i2c`: runs an I2C scan to see what's on the bus.
 Displays on the Serial monitor and OLED if available.
 * `/whomai`: get the BLE broadcast name.
 Useful when you have a few devices.
 You enter this command on Serial, and get the right name.